gh-xd/gh-xd.github.io/_pages/about.md

 ### - *ODEqSolver (2022)*

 *ODEqSolver* is a <u>personal project</u> due to personal interests.
 It solves system of ODEs described in a list of equation strings in Python.
 The main goal is to gain a insight in the backbone of simulation technology.
 Deepdived are explicit and implicit methods, rootfinding and linear system.
-Crude demos are realized in Python and C++, doable in Rust.
+Crude demos are realized in Python and C++.

 ![solv](./pyODEsolver.png)